What is the BA-MPH dual degree program?

-Yes - although you should be sure to discuss your plan with your assigned faculty adviser in your first meeting with him or her at the start of the semester.
+Yes - although you should be sure to discuss your plan with your assigned faculty adviser in your first advising meeting at the start of the semester.
 Be aware that it is not possible to get the BA and the MPH in five years without taking all of the required courses during your undergraduate program, and so transfer students must be sure to plan carefully to allow for enough time to complete both these courses and all of the Gallatin degree requirements.
 Junior transfers should contact the Gallatin Office of Advising to discuss whether it is possible to apply to the Dual Degree program.

 I'm ready to apply to the BA-MPH program.
 What is next?

 1. Interested students should contact Cameron Williams, Gallatin Sophomore Class Adviser, to investigate the specifics of the program and to make sure this is the correct program for them.

 2. All students should discuss their plan to participate in the dual degree with their Gallatin faculty adviser.